CEE Standard: Buying Goods and Services

-- Range of service: does the company that you plan to buy from have good cell phone coverage?
+- Does the company that you plan to buy from have good cell phone coverage?

-- Do your parents need to be in a contract for you to get this phone?
+- Do your parents need to be listed on the contract for you to get this phone?

 - Is there a “family plan” option?
-If so, how much will it cost to add your phone?
+If so, how much will it cost to add your phone to your parents’ plan?

 Once you’ve done your research, the next issue may be how you will pay for your service.
 Have you been saving your allowance since you were small?
 Are you willing to work part-time in order to cover the costs?

-You’ve done your research, and now it’s time to share the costs with your parents.
-Maybe you have your heart set on getting an iPhone, but that might be outside of your budget.
-But monthly services can range anywhere from $5 to $40 with service providers such as Republic Wireless.
+You’ve done your research, and now it’s time to discuss the costs with your parents.
+Monthly services can range anywhere from $5 to $40 with service providers such as Republic Wireless.
 Many of the larger companies now offer pay-as-you-go, no-contract services, which should suit you just fine.

 There are also companies that will offer you cash back on services that you didn’t use.
 If this is the case, the money will typically be credited to your account.

-Your parents might not be aware of the different family plans available to them, or they may be concerned that there will be some additional hidden fees associated with these plans.
+Your parents might not be aware of the different family plans available, or they may be concerned that there will be some additional hidden fees associated with these plans.

 But these family plans are generally pretty reasonable.
+And reimbursing your parents for adding you to their plan may be much less expensive than getting your own plan.
 Again, look at the possibility of purchasing your phone outright to avoid paying for it monthly via contract.
-According to the Pew Research Center, around 69 percent of teens get phone service via their parent’s family plan.

 Phone Price Range

-Fortunately, we’ve hit a point when there are a ton of different smart phones to choose from.
-The price can range from zero more than $750, depending on what kind of phone you choose and what kind of plan is offered by the provider.
+Maybe you have your heart set on getting an iPhone, but that might be outside of your budget.
+Fortunately, we’ve hit a point when there are a ton of different smartphones to choose from.
+The price can range from zero more than $1,000, depending on what kind you choose and what kind of plan is offered by the provider.

 Do You Need a Warranty?

 In a word: yes.
-Everyone ends up dropping their phone, stepping on, or cracking their screen by accident.
-If you add a warranty to your service, be aware that you will be charged between $3 and $9 a month, depending on your cell phone provider.
+Everyone ends up dropping their phone, stepping on it, or cracking their screen by accident.
+If you add a warranty to your service, be aware that you will be charged between $3 and $9 per month, depending on your cell phone provider.

 How Will You Use Your Phone?

-Figuring out how you plan on using your phone on a daily basis will help you manage the costs and know which package is right for you.Click To Tweet
+Figuring out how you plan on using your phone on a daily basis will help you manage the costs.

 If you plan on using Snapchat a lot, or enjoy watching YouTube videos, then you will need a phone package that takes streaming into account.